LightJason/lightjason.github.io/content/knowledgebase/differencetojason.md

 ### Terms and Literals

 The LightJason architecture does not implement all elements of a _logical programming language_.
-We reduce the concept also, so that we can optimize the execution performance, so we define two elements only:
+We reduce the concept also, so that we can optimize the execution performance.
+We define two elements only:

 * __literals__ which defines the logical literal with a functor, value and annotation list
 * __raw terms__ which defines a _wrapper_ around any native Java object type

 ### Beliefbase

+The beliefbase is not a single element to store all facts of the agent.
+The beliefbase is a _tree structure_ to organize the agent knowledge.
+Nodes of this _knowledge tree_ can be shared over many agents or can be used by _on-demand unfification_, so that the agent can perceive the environment in realtime.